Chamberlain–Ferris Act

 The Chamberlain–Ferris Act (39 Stat.
-218) of June 9, 1916 was an Act of the United States Congress that ruled that 2800000 acre of the original 4000000 acre granted to the Southern Pacific Company (successor to the Oregon and California Railroad) in California and Oregon were revested to the United States, and put under the control of the General Land Office, which was to dispose of the lands and timber through auction sales.
+218) of June 9, 1916 was an Act of the United States Congress that ruled that 2800000 acre of the original 4000000 acre granted to the Southern Pacific Company (successor to the Oregon and California Railroad) in California and Oregon were revested to the United States, and put under the control of the United States General Land Office, which was to dispose of the lands and timber through auction sales.
 The lands were named the Oregon and California Railroad Revested Lands (better known as the O&C Lands).

 The bill was sponsored by Senator George E. Chamberlain of Oregon and Representative Scott Ferris of Oklahoma, both Democrats.